henmja/AngularJs-Routing-Demo-ASP.NET/README.md

 ## AngularJs Routing Demo

-Single Page Application (SPA) using a href links with AngularJs routes.
+Single Page Application (SPA) using 'a href links' with AngularJs routes.

 Designed using Bootstrap.